HowDoIGitHelp/CMSC57CoursePack/CMSC 57 Course Guide.md

 4. Graphs and Trees
    1. Graphs and Graph Definitions
    2. Euler Circuits
+   3. Graph Traversals
-   3. Trees
+   4. Trees
-   4. Tree Traversals
+   5. Tree Traversals
+   6. Minimum Spanning Trees

 ## Mode of Delivery

-This course will be delivered asynchronously through lecture notes with accompanying lecture videos.
+This course will be delivered face to face with lecture videos available in UVEC.
-This course can also be found online on UVEC.
-We won't always have scheduled zoom sessions but you're free to setup consultation on the scheduled times for this class.

 ### Enrolling through UVEC